-Protein is vast and complicated and, as such, needs equally complex methodologies to analyze it.
+November 21, 2014 – Protein is vast and complicated and, as such, needs equally complex methodologies to analyze it.
 Joe Katzenmeyer, Chemistry Supervisor of rtech Labs, provided a crash course on common protein analysis methods to new developments used in determining protein quality.

 “I like to tell people that the work my lab does bridges the gap between very traditional technology and very modern technology,” Katzenmeyer said, adding that his lab analyzes between 1,500-2,000 protein samples per month.